-How One Man Lost 50 Pounds—and Kept It Off After Age 50
+How one man lost 50 pounds—and kept it off after age 50

 "I find that’s enough.
 Anyway, I knew I was losing weight when my pants size went from 36 to 28–29.
 But I still like to wear a size 30—it forces me to use a belt and reminds me of how much I’ve lost."

-Think about how hard you’ve worked.
+Think about how hard you’ve worked

 "Is there junk food in my house?
 Oh, yes.
-To stay away from it, I just get a mental picture myself, of what I looked like before and say to 'Do you need those chips?
-You’ll be fine without them.'
+To stay away from it, I just get a mental picture myself, of what I looked like before and say to myself, 'Do you need those chips?
+You’ll be fine without them'.

 "Also, on my desk I keep a picture of myself when I was heavy.
 One glance at that, and it keeps me in check!"